sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

    * - Title
      - Description
+   * - Record ID
+     - It creates sequential identifiers for each row, with options to number the entire dataset or restart within groups.
+It also supports sorting, data type            selection, zero-padding, and choosing where the new column is added.
    * - Add Columns
      - It adds new columns to the dataset with Current Date, Current Time, String Constant and Integer Column values.
    * - Add Column Advanced